zloirock/core-js/docs/2023-02-14-so-whats-next.md

 - **"You are an asshole, we will expel you from the FOSS community."**

   Yes, you're right.
 I'm such an asshole that gives you a chance to use modern JavaScript features in the real life, have been solving your cross-engine compatibility issues for many years, and had sacrificed for this more than anyone else.
-I’m such an asshole that just wants his son to be well-fed, wants his family has money to pay bills and does not need anything.
+I'm such an asshole that just wants his son to be well-fed, wants his family has money to pay bills and does not need anything.
 Some options above suppose my leaving FOSS in favor of commercial software, so will see.

 ---